How Were Bronze-Age Swords Used?

 Ever Wanted to Make a Sword?

-If you’d like to make a sword at Bronze Age Foundry, or if you’re interested in our lost wax bronze casting workshops, you can get in touch with Dave using the Contact Page of this site, or by email at email@example.com
+If you’d like to make a sword at Molten Bronze, or if you’re interested in our lost wax bronze casting workshops, you can get in touch with Dave using the Contact Page of this site, or by email at email@example.com

 It’s a fantastic way to spend a weekend, even if you have no plans to face down an enemy tribe’s champion afterwards – so get in touch to make a booking and remake your own piece of ancient history!